 Lake Clark National Park

-Lake Clark National Park ranked very highly for us, mostly for its beauty, wildlife, history, and lack of crowds.
+The Lake Clark National Park ranked very highly for us.
+Mostly for its beauty, wildlife, history, and lack of crowds.
 Located only 100 miles southwest of Anchorage (by plane), Lake Clark is home to some of Alaska’s most breathtaking scenery – an abundance of mountains, jagged granite spires, impressive glaciers, active volcanoes, thundering waterfalls, the largest lake in the state, and a lively coastline.
-Going by statistics, Lake Clark is also one of the least visited parks (22,755 people in ’17) and we can vouch that it was definitely one of the least crowded national parks!
+Going by statistics, Lake Clark is also one of the least visited parks (22,755 people in ’17).
+And we can vouch that it was definitely one of the least crowded national parks!

 Interesting fact: Lake Clark has one of the most abundant brown bear populations in the world.
 Park biologists have counted as many as 219 brown bears within a 54 square mile area on the coast in recent years!

 The North Cascades National Park is located just 3 hours from Seattle.
 Though it remains one of the least visited national parks in the country.
 We feel that North Cascades deserves a lot more love given its breathtaking mountain peaks, abundant glaciers, vibrant lakes, forested valleys and endless opportunities for adventure!
 The park consists of two main units, North and South, and two adjoined recreation areas, Ross Lake and Lake Chelan.
 These three areas make up the North Cascades National Park Service Complex, the only one of its kind in the country.